 TUYU Electric Spin Scrubber with Extension Handle

 TUYU’s adjustable 26-to-45-inch handle makes deep cleaning easier for anyone who hates bending or kneeling.
 You can reach toilets, tubs, grout, stone tile, and other tight spots without straining your back.
-The cordless scrubber spins up to 450RPM±10%, so you cut scrubbing time from about an hour to 30 minutes.
+The cordless scrubber spins up to 450RPM±10%, so it may help reduce scrubbing time when compared with manual brushing.
 Its lightweight build helps you steer it smoothly, and the IPX7 waterproof body lets you rinse it under the faucet.
 With four brush heads, fast Type-C charging, and a clear LCD display, you get a practical, efficient cleaner.

 Best For: People who want a lightweight, cordless, long-handle scrubber for easier deep cleaning of bathrooms, tubs, grout, and other hard-to-reach areas without bending or kneeling.